gini/gini-switch-sdk-ios/INTEGRATION_GUIDE.md

 ### Logging

 Logging in the Switch SDK is achieved using the `GiniSwitchLogger` protocol.
 By default, the `GiniSwitchConsoleLogger` class is used.
 It just prints messages to the console.
-Feel free to implment the protocol and insert your own implementation.
+Feel free to implement the protocol and insert your own implementation.
 Change the default logger using the code:

 ```swift
 sdk.configuration.logging = myCustomLogger